balcilar/Anfis-from-scratch/README.md

 # Results

-We also provided two different demos.
+We provided two different demos.
 The first one for 216 elements, 3 input, 1 output data.
+We used 2 fuzzy sets for each input variable which means N=3 and M=2.
+In that configuration, the network has total

 The second demo is for 121 elements, 2 inputs, 1 output data.

 In demo1, we used 2 fuzzy set for representing the inputs.
 Here is the results of Demo1.m script.